5 WAYS TO BOOST YOUR GAME AND START 2020 BETTER

 This advice may involve your technique or the strategy (or lack of a strategy) you employ during matches.

-Today you can access knowledge easier than ever before.
+Today, you can access knowledge more easily than ever before.
 Reach out to an expert for advice on your game.
-This could be in the form of asking an experienced coach to give you feed back or by looking for the information you need on-line.
+This could be by asking an experienced coach to give you feedback or by looking for the information you need online.

 ADD THIS TO YOUR PRACTICE